QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 ```

-Notice that using the fft is two orders of magnitude faster
+Notice that using the fast Fourier transform is two orders of magnitude faster

 Now let's plot our computed probability mass function approximation  for the sum of two log normal random variables against the histogram of the sample that we formed above.